hugocotoflorez/hallocator/README.md

 ### Usage

-- `mhalloc(size) -> ptr`: Alloc size bytes and return a pointer to the first byte, or NULL if cant allocate that ammount of bytes.
+- `mhalloc(size) -> ptr`: Alloc size bytes and return a pointer to the first byte, or NULL if it cant allocate that ammount of bytes.
 - `fhree(ptr)`: Free an allocated block of memory (allocated using mhalloc).

 As this proyect is made for educational reasons, maximum memory that can be allocated is 4Kib.